header gardeners

 This plant is from the upper North Island.
 It grows in wetlands and enjoys growing in clumps.
 It's height is up to two metres, tall and thin like a hollyhock.
 When in flower it has large creamy yellow single flowers.
 At Waikanae in 2023, it was seen growing in a garden within a circlet of low growing native hebe and grasses and looked stunning.
 The gardener saved us some seed.

-Gifter: Claire from Waikanae.
+Gifter: Claire Jones from Waikanae.

 Kowhai